 Figures shown are past results and are not predictive of results in future periods.
 Current and future results may be lower or higher than those shown.
-Share prices and returns will vary, so investors may lose money.
+Returns will vary, so investors may lose money.
 Investing for short periods makes losses more likely.
 View fund expense ratios and returns.

 Returns shown at net asset value (NAV) have all distributions reinvested.
 If a sales charge had been deducted, the results would have been lower.